 Information Science is a major studied within the field of Computer & Information Sciences.
-Information Science is ranked 60th in popularity out of a total of 384 college majors analyzed by College Factual.
-It is an uncommon major with only 7,673 graduations per year.
+Information Science is more of a niche major, ranked 58th most popular out of the top 384 college majors ranked by College Factual.
+Information Science students make up about 10,021 graduates per year.

 The following is a list of the most popular colleges and universities in the U.S. for an Information Science degree, based purely on number of students graduated.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 The top ranked school in the United States for Information Science is University of Maryland - University College.
 IS majors from University of Maryland - University College earn a boost of around 18.2% above the typical income of IS graduates.
 With over 20,000 students, University of Maryland - University College is among the biggest schools in the country.